BigDataSeeker/Robot-Kuka-GarbageCollection/README.md

 ### The robotic control system has the following compotents:

-1.  **Computer Vision** module enabling the robot of detecting litter objects within its monocular camera field-of-view and mapping the objects on the working environment reference system.
+1.  **Computer Vision** module enabling the robot of detecting and classfication litter objects within its monocular camera field-of-view and mapping the objects on the working environment reference system.
 The detailed descritpion of how the module works can be found in the dedicated folder.
 **Methods:** YOLOv5 for litter detection and Homography for coordinates reconstruction.

 2. **SLAM** module: enables the robot to simultaneously build the map of unknown working environment and localize itself on the map.The detailed descritpion of how the module works can be found in the dedicated folder.